devilry/devilry-deploy/docs/src/supervisord.rst

 ``supervisor``-section, and tune the settings::

     [supervisor]
-    # The full path to the supervisord log file.
+    # The full path to the supervisord log directory.
-    # Defaults to /path/to/devilrybuild/var/log/supervisord.log
-    #logfile =

-    # The full path of the directory where log files of processes managed by
-    # Supervisor while be stored.
-Defaults to /path/to/devilrybuild/var/log
+    # Defaults to /path/to/devilrybuild/var/log/
-    #childlogdir =
+    #logdir =

     # The pid file of supervisord.
 Defaults to
     # /path/to/devilrybuild/var/supervisord.pid